BitwiseJs/BitwiseJs/README.md

 ### 🌱 About Me

-I'm a frontend-focused developer who believes in *sharing first*.
-I build, learn, and give back — from mini tools to full-featured apps.
+I'm a frontend-focused developer passionate about creating intuitive user experiences and contributing to the community.
+I believe in the power of open knowledge and continuous learning.

-- 🔭 Currently building: open tools & UI experiments
+- 🔭 Currently exploring: open-source tools and UI experiments
-- 💡 Mindset: *Gift first, then leverage*
+- 💡 Philosophy: Share knowledge, build impactful solutions, and always keep learning
-- 🧠 Always learning: TypeScript, design systems, and AI for devs
+- 🧠 Eager to learn more about: TypeScript, design systems, and leveraging AI in development
-- ⚡ Dreaming of: becoming a dev who gives more than expected
+- ⚡ Aspiring to: become a developer who consistently delivers value and innovation

 ---